Sigma Level Calculator

 Sample size for process control

 Oftentimes in process control one needs to estimate the number of samples needed in order to ensure that a process is performing up to specification.
 Upholding of standards usually happens by computing a confidence interval around the observed sample mean or, equivalently, through comparison with control charts.
 Since taking measures or estimating compliance with specification can be time consuming, material consuming, and even destructive, it is of utmost importance that quality control is assured with the minimum possible sample size.
+Our sigma calculator can help you with that - simply switch to "sample size" in the interface.
+If you want to learn more about the mathematics behind, keep reading.

 In order to compute the sample size, one needs to have estimated the standard deviation σ of the characteristic of interest from past samples, needs to set a probability for the estimation procedure to contain the true value of the characteristic (customary values are 90%, 95%, 99%, but the exact value chosen depends on a trade-off between accuracy and cost of estimation), and needs to determine the maximum width of the interval which would satisfy the estimation task.